 - Runaways: Molly copes with the fact that her late parents were supervillains by imagining that they're still alive and not evil.
 This illusion is shattered after she gets kidnapped by one of her parents' surviving victims.
 And then she has her heart broken all over again when she discovers that her Mad Scientist grandmother has been trying to make clones of her parents.

 - The Hunchback of Notre Dame: Quasimodo spends practically his entire life in the belltower because his "adoptive father" Judge Frollo refuses to let the world see how ugly he truly is, and is really only caring for Quasi to atone for murdering his mother.
-Judge Frollo and the three gargoyles are Quasimodo's only company, so he spends most of his time fantasizing that he is a normal person interacting with the people of Paris.
+Judge Frollo and the three gargoyles are Quasimodo's only company, so he spends most of his time fantasizing that he is a normal person interacting with the people of Paris, and carves a wooden diorama of the city with figurines of all the people he wants to live among.

 - Up: Part of how Carl deals with his wife Ellie's death is to speak to the house as if it's her.
 Russell catches onto this at one point and to get "Ellie" to make Carl keep Kevin.